DominikStiller/tudelft-damage-identification/README.md

 the [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) is used.

 Some more guidelines to follow:
 * Write a lot of [unit tests](https://docs.python.org/3/library/unittest.html).
 This catches errors close to the source and gives you confidence that your code works.
 If you're using PyCharm, create unit tests for a method by Right-click > Go To > Tests.
-From the console, all tests can be run using `python -m unittest -v`.
+From the console, all tests can be run using `python -m unittest` or using the script in `bin/tests.sh`.
 * Use [type hints](https://docs.python.org/3/library/typing.html) and [docstrings](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) for every method.
 This helps prevent errors and assists others with using your method properly.
 * Ideally, only a single person works on a file at a time to prevent merge conflicts.
 This requires a certain file structure, avoiding long files and preferring small, specialized files.